e200/SliderPlex/readme.md

 # SliderPlex

 A simple and responsive jQuery content slider plugin.
+See a [demo](https://e200.github.io/SliderPlex/demo/).

 ## Table of contents